reactchartjs/react-chartjs-2/website/docs/working-with-events.md

 ---
-slug: /docs/events
+slug: /docs/working-with-events
 description: Working with events in react-chartjs-2
 ---

 # Working with events

-There are 3 helpers to get data from click event:
+There are three helper methods to get data from click event.

 ## getDatasetAtEvent

-Get dataset from mouse click event.
+Gets dataset from mouse click event.

 ```jsx
 import { useRef } from 'react';